bloominstituteoftechnology/back-end-project-week/README.md

 Once your MVP has been approved, you have been given a feature list that the client would love to have completed.
 Your goal would be to finish MVP as soon as you can and get working the list of features.

 ## Extra Features:
+* [ ] Write tests for your endpoints and models
+* [ ] Be sure to provide documentation for how to interface with your api
 * [ ] Allow users to sign in with a third party service (google, facebook, github, club penguin, etc...)
 * [ ] Search functionality
 * [ ] Allow multiple users to collaborate on notes